 From 1993-1995, the Jeep Grand Cherokee (ZJ) was all about providing an ideal luxury mid-size SUV.
 This trend continued when the Jeep Grand Cherokee Orvis edition was introduced in 1995.
 This edition featured increased torque output for the 5.2L V8 engine as well as a Quadra Trac four-wheel-drive system, tow hooks and standard four-wheel disc brakes.

-One of the most notable things about the exterior of the Orvis edition was the Moss Green color scheme.
-The interior featured green and tan two-tone leather seats with roan red and gold accents.
-In 1997 the Orvis edition became available in Light Driftwood as well.
+One of the most notable things about the exterior of the Orvis edition was the vehicle’s signature green and tan coloring.

-Also in 1997, the Grand Cherokee TSi edition was released.
-This was a sportier version of the Grand Cherokee and came standard with five-spoke 16-inch alloy wheels, fog lights, and an improved sound system with steering wheel–mounted control.
+In 1997, the Grand Cherokee TSi edition was released.
+This was a sportier version of the Grand Cherokee and came standard with 16-inch wheels and an improved sound system with steering wheel–mounted control.
 The TSi edition was only available for one year.

 Be sure to check back next week as we get closer to the 2000s in our Jeep brand heritage retrospective.